Moqume/Background-Manager-WP/readme.txt

 3. Editing an Image Set within Background Manager

 == Changelog ==

+= 1.0.25 (March 18, 2012) =
+* Fixed: Resolved the "flickering" before each transition

 = 1.0.24 (March 4, 2012) =
 * Changed: Image ratios are now retained, regardless of their width